zsomborvermes/zsomborvermes.github.io/index.md

 ### About

 An ambitious developer, who is striving to write clean and easily maintainable code.
-Valuable team member with experience in refactoring and optimizing legacy systems.
-Mainly interested in backend development, but always ready to expand his knowledge.
+Experienced in backend development and always ready to improve himself.

 ## Work experience